iSabyasachi/project-2024/rxjs-practice/README.md

     ```

 14. **Retry on Error**
     Create a stream that simulates an API request, with a 50% chance of failing.
     Use `retry` to retry the request up to three times.

-    ##### Code Implementation for Retry on Error
+    ##### Code Implementation: Retry on Error

-    The following implementation simulates an API request with a 50% chance of failure.
+    The following implementation simulates an API request with a 50% chance of
+    failure.
 It retries the request up to 3 times before handling the error:

     ```typescript
     import { of, throwError, timer } from 'rxjs';